 Everyone uses mental models and their supporting ideas, beliefs and assumptions to inform how they think and work.
 I've summarised my core ideas and how they came to be important for my work here.
 Together, these ideas shape how I think, write and work - it's important that you know what they are if we ever work together to have collaborative conversations about the future.

 Finding out about integral futures in my foresight study at Swinburne University in the mid-2000s changed how I think and work.
-The idea that using the future today needed us to engage with four dimensions of reality to have impact made total sense.
+The idea that using the future today needed us to engage with four dimensions of reality to have impact made immediate and total sense.

 I discovered foresight in 1999 when I asked to 'do foresight' in our university strategy development.
-I used foresight methods and thinking to design strategy work for some years before I understood that the important part, the biggest success factor, was individual foresight.
+I used foresight methods and thinking to design strategy work for some years before I really understood that the important part, the biggest success factor, was individual foresight.
 Individuals who recognise their foresight capacity and their futures agency is the precursor to creating organisational futures agency and futures readiness.
 Foresight can therefore be both an individual and organisational capacity.
 I define it as: